 Consider your audience’s schedule — a B2B audience is very unlikely to attend a webinar on a weekend, but Wednesdays and Thursdays tend to be good days.
 If you have an audience across multiple time zones, aim to land somewhere in the middle.

 In the U.S., 11am and 2pm local time tend to work well.
 Don’t get too hung up on scheduling though — many of your viewers will likely opt to watch a replay over attending live anyway!

 With a webinar, it’s important to be well-prepared so you’re not stumbling over your words or leaving out key points, but you also don’t want to be blandly reading from a script.

-92% of webinar attendees want live Q&A time in a webinar, so be sure to pause for questions, and/or leave time at the end.
+81% of marketers use Q&A as a way to engage webinar audiences.
+Be sure to pause for questions, and/or leave time at the end.
 Make audience interaction part of your session too, by incorporating real-time polls, chat, and surveys.

 Be sure to clarify exactly what you want audiences to walk away with.
 Depending on your goals, that might mean sharing a handout or worksheet, clarifying next steps, or ending with a specific call to action.

-Of course, even if you do everything right when it comes to promotion, you can expect that only one quarter to one third of people who register will actually attend.
-But that’s OK!
+Even if you do everything right when it comes to promotion, expect that only one quarter to one third of people who register will actually attend.
+That’s OK.
 Just by registering, they’ve identified themself as a lead and opted into your email list.
-You can reach out to them again with special offers, or send a link to the webinar recording after the fact.
+Reach out to them with special offers or send a link to the webinar recording after the fact.